Temple College – Then & Now

 The main campus now exceeds 108 acres, including 27 buildings.
-University Courtyard Apartments provide apartment-style student housing and Temple College Apartments provide housing for low-income student families.
+The University Courtyard Apartments provide apartment-style student housing and the Temple College Apartments provide housing for low-income student families.
 Both facilities are located on the east side of the main campus.

 The Danny Scott Sports Complex includes a gymnasium, fitness center, baseball and softball fields, and an intramural field.

 Temple College also operates at several off-campus locations.
 In the fall of 1997, the Temple College Taylor Center opened in the historic area of Taylor to serve the increasing educational and workforce training needs of Williamson and surrounding counties.
 In fall 2007 Temple College, in partnership with Taylor Independent School District (ISD) and Hutto ISD, began operation of the Legacy Early College High School.
 Temple College is the lead institution of the East Williamson County Higher Education Center (EWCHEC), a multi-institutional teaching center.
 EWCHEC was established in 2007 to bring higher education and workforce opportunities to rural residents in Williamson County.
-In 2011, EWCHEC expanded to include a center in Hutto, Texas.
+In 2011, EWCHEC expanded to include a center in Hutto.
 After initially being housed at the Veteran’s Hills Elementary School, a permanent EWCHEC-Hutto facility opened in fall 2013.